-My pregnancy was perfect; I really don’t have a story for it.
-I didn’t put on any weight, the babies took everything out of me, I was spewing all the time and was so, so tired but my belly grew huge and the babies were on track.
+My pregnancy was perfect; with no real issues.
+There was no weight gain, as the babies took everything out of me.
+There was lots of vomiting and I was so, so tired.
+However my belly grew huge and the babies were on track.
 I saw the OB and midwives no more than with my singleton pregnancies.
 We found out we’re having two boys, that was the scariest part!
 Haha.
 I found out I had gestational diabetes from the glucose test.
 I managed that with diet alone.
 Everything was perfect.
 I never took this for granted, I knew I was so lucky and blessed that we’d made it through each day.

 I ran a Family Daycare from home and finished working at 36 weeks when the pain to walk got too much.
 My mum arrived the day before my scheduled cesarean.
 She lives four hours away and apart from my husband, she is my only help.
 She gave up her job and hubby to run my home and allow me to recover for a month!

-I stayed in hospital for 6 days, to establish feeding and because I could at my hospital.
+After a 6 days hospital stay, to establish breastfeeding, we took the babies home.
 I only breastfed for a month.
 Formula feeding worked better for me and my family’s schedule.
-My boys found their routine at about 4 months old.
-From day one I tandem fed and the boys slept, played and ate at the same time.
+My boys found their routine at about 4 months old and from day one I tandem fed and the boys slept, played and ate at the same time.
 I was very strict on their routine and it’s now paying off.

 Would I do it all over again?
 In a heartbeat.
 Who doesn’t want double the love, kisses, cuddles, firsts, lasts and “muuuuuuuuum!!!!”?!?!
 Xo